Mohamed-Motaz-Mostafa/WCRA-AI/README.md

 Dr.Mohammed El-Sayed Ali Hammad.<br>

 I also should thank [Dr.refaat AbouZaid](https://www.youtube.com/@dr_refaatabouzaid1039)<br> for his help and supoort during the project.<br>
-and My colleague that was Support us morally despite not being in the team, Thank you shimaa el-ket.<br>
+and my colleague that was Supporting us morally despite not being in the team, Thank you shimaa el-ket.<br>

 Discussion date : 2 / 7 / 2022 at<br>
 [Higher Institute of Engineering and Technology in Tanta.
 (THIET)](https://thiet.edu.eg/ar)